RareInk/RareInk-Desktop/README.md

 - Run your app in a local development environment with Electron & Hot reload
 - Run your app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac
+- Package your app into an executable file for Linux, Windows & macOS

 ### Getting Started